smapiot/piral/docs/tutorials/04-the-pilet-api.md

 The `connect` HOC can be used multiple times.
 It will lazy load[^1] the data.
 When the data has been loaded already the available data will be shown.
 Otherwise, a loading screen will display.
 This is a simple way to have the full data lifecycle covered in React without needing to spend any time implementing it.

-Next we will see how to customize the Pilet API from the Piral instance.
+Next, we will see how to customize the Pilet API from the Piral instance.

 [^1]: Lazy loading means that whenever the component is first mounted the connector will call the given connector function.